By Roy Burner - Minister of the Gospel

 The term course signifies all the thoughts, pursuits, and deeds of this present world.
 The term world refers to the world-system; its values and lifestyles that are opposed to God and hostile to Him.
-One can be held in captivity to such (2 Timothy 2:26) by pleasure seeking and sinful activities flaunted before them.
+One can be held in captivity to such by pleasure seeking and sinful activities flaunted before them.
 Such comes through seduction, the evilness of mankind, and appeal of the flesh.

 The apostle Paul wrote: Among who we all had our conversation (or conducted ourselves) in times past, in the lusts of our flesh, fulfilling the desires of the flesh and of the mind; and were by nature the children of wrath, even as others (Ephesians 2:3).

 Children of wrath refers to those subject to divine punishment; if they remain in the domination of Satan and his influence.
 Many are flourishing on the ungodliness of man rather than the godliness of God.
 There is a flirtation of the vilest nature served on a platter of deception being consumed by a lost generation.

-There use to be the advancement of godly ways from one generation to another; but when that began to fail, it continued instead in the ungodliness of man.
-Man has allowed such to be a part of his daily life.
-There is today a steady consumption through electronic devices that makes it readily available.
+There use to be the transfer of godly ways from one generation to another; but when that began to fail, the ungodliness of man became more prominent.
+Man allowed such to be a part of his daily life.
+There is a steady consumption through electronic devices that makes such readily available.